DragonBox: Development

 The co-founder and CEO of the game's studio is Jean-Baptiste Huyhn, a former math teacher who was frustrated with the way math was taught in schools and wanted to teach it in a way that made more sense to children.
 He started the We Want to Know studio with the goal of making educational games that were actually fun to play.
 The game was programmed by Zoran Popovic, a computer scientist who also created the video game Foldit.

 Reception

 The game received positive reception from critics, with Jonathan H. Liu of Wired commenting on how his children "loved" the game despite its heavy mathematical focus.
 He stated that it "makes algebra so fun and easy to learn that my kids fight over who gets to play it".
-Stephanie Fogel of Gamasutra called the game something every developer should study, quoting Nicholas Fortugno saying the educational elements are "elegant and hidden, the way good educational games should be".
+Stephanie Fogel of Gamasutra called the game something every developer should study.

 Ann Elliott of Edudemic called the game "intuitive" and user-friendly.
 Adam Renfro of Getting Smart called the game "a shining example [...] of what gamification should look like".
 Jordan Shapiro in Forbes said he was "astonished" at how quickly his son learned algebraic equations, and was blown away.